Shivam1904/brainboard/README.md

 # 🧠 Brainboard

-An AI-powered dashboard with smart widgets for productivity and personal development.
+An AI-powered modular productivity dashboard with smart widgets for managing tasks, summaries, and automation.

-## 🚀 Features
+## 🚀 Quick Start

 ### ✅ **Implemented Widgets**
 - **Web Search Widget** - Individual search widgets with unique queries and results